 Insurance coverage on rental vehicles

 Third-party liability insurance coverage and collision coverage are not provided by the car rental agency as part of the basic rental charge and may be offered at additional cost.
+The coverage should not be accepted as BCTF maintains a separate third-party liability and collision policy.
+The Federation will cover the cost for any third-party liability and collision claims.
+This coverage is only available for vehicles rented in Canada or the United States

 Rental car rates